October 1, 1973 – The Beginning

 2000 to 2010

-The firm made additional acquisitions of small accounting firms including Fred Shetka in St. Paul and Eric Haukkala, LLC.
+The firm made additional acquisitions of two small accounting firms.
 The Firm saw that the non-profit sector seemed to be underserved by smaller, less expensive CPA firms and since many of the non-profits are in the St. Paul area, it was decided to open an office there in the Cleveland avenue area.
-At the same time, the firm was in pursuit of another CPA and found one with a book of business in Eric Haukkala.
-As the firm continued to grow, Mr. Haukkala and Patrick Lewis became additional shareholders increasing their interests and responsibilities in the firm as the years went by.
-Mr. Haukkala took charge of the auditing end of the business and Patrick Lewis took on the job of Firm Administrator.
+At the same time, the firm was in pursuit of another CPA and found one with a book of business.
+As the firm continued to grow, Patrick Lewis became an additional shareholder thereby increasing his interest and responsibilities in the firm.

 2011 and Beyond

-One popular area TLA deals in is small businesses trying to work with QuickBooks.
+One of TLA’s specialties is helping small businesses to work with QuickBooks.
 It can do many things and most only need to know a very few.
 For most, what the “few” is they have to know is the mystery.
 Mr. Thomas Lewis himself got a Masters in taxation several years ago and now he focuses on mostly IRS problems, tax planning and compliance.

-Our people love helping clients and that is what we do best, whether it be accounting, auditing, or income tax problems.
+Our people love helping clients and that is what we do best, whether it be accounting or income tax problems.